DataDog/hiring-engineers/answers.md

 1 row in set (0.00 sec)
 ```

-The ports looked fine and I could see that the user permissions were correct, and I could see the data in the DB.
+The ports looked fine, the user permissions were correct and I could see the data in the DB.

 I decided I would type out the python script I had prepared for the next part anyway.

-I broke the one file up into the code for each task that is asked:
+I broke the python file into separate sections of code for each task that is asked:

 1. Your custom metric scoped over your host.
 2. Any metric from the Integration on your Database with the anomaly function applied.
-3. Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
+3. Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket.

 #### Python code